antter/sketchyFace/README.md

 ### Quick explanation:

-  1. generate_images creates a paired face image and style vectors dataset
+  1. generate_images creates a paired face image and style vector dataset
   2. filter_images will filter the background out of the face images
   3. run_hed will create matlab files for postprocessing and save HED images, creating the first level of sketch
   4. matlab_process/Postrocess.m will then create simpler sketches from the HED, one can generate as many levels of sketch as they want